Anyone who has tried to find a job online has no doubt come across hundreds of work-at-home scams.

-This doesn’t matter if the products being sold seem useless, or if they are questionably priced, or if the company engages in deceptive sales practices.
+This doesn’t matter if the products being sold seem useless, are questionably priced, or if the company engages in deceptive sales practices.

-However, these companies become a scam if the revenue stream comes from membership fees of new members/sellers.
+MLM companies become a pyramid scam if the revenue stream comes from membership fees of new members/sellers.

 2. Link Posting Jobs

-Link posting was part of a comprehensive internet marketing plan.
+Link posting used to be part of a comprehensive internet marketing plan.

 In the world of SEO and IM, backlinking used to help bring one website higher in the search engine results.